Shaun-Z/O-SHAP/README.md

             pass
     ```

-3. (optional) Write functions in `networks.py` to define how to get parts of your model
+3. (optional) Write functions in `networks.py` to define how to get parts of the model
     ```python
     def define_G(**args):
         net = ResnetGenerator(**args)
         return init_net(net, **args)
     ```

-4. Create your model
+4. Create the model

-    Import those basic networks in your model file `{model_name}_model.py`
+    Import those basic networks in the file `{model_name}_model.py`
     ```python
     from . import networks
     ```

-    Define your class (Example: `ResClassModel`)
+    Define the class (Example: `ResClassModel`)
     ```python
     class ResClassModel(BaseModel):
-        '''Please add options in this method if you want more customized options for your model while traing or testing.'''
+        '''Please add options in this method if you want more customized options for the model while traing or testing.'''
         @staticmethod
         def modify_commandline_options(parser, is_train=True):
             parser.set_defaults(no_dropout=True)  # default model did not use dropout